uipko/toplogger_notifier/README.rst

     $ pip-chill --no-version > requirements.txt

 Possible new features
 =====================
 The following features could be implemented someday or not.
-The order of this list is not necessarily the order of implementation.
+Hopefully this COVID situation will nog give me enough time to implement all these features.The order of this list is not necessarily the order of implementation.

 Idea's for new features: